GingaaBread/Pipp/src/main/resources/help/Warnings.md

 warning is not enforced as an error.

 *To do:*
-Decide whether you really want to have authors with the same ID.
+Decide if you really want to have authors with the same ID.

 *Example:*